Make this classic basil pesto in under five minutes! The perfect way to add flavor to pasta, sandwiches, salads and pizza.

 First blend

-Combine basil leaves, pine nuts, garlic, salt and pepper in a food processor.
+Combine basil leaves, pine nuts, garlic, salt (if your parmesan is super salty you can wait until you do a taste test at the end and add the salt as needed) and pepper in a food processor.
 Pulse until well combined and roughly chopped.

 Second blend